 881.610 Curriculum Theory, Development, and Implementation

 Students examine curriculum theory through philosophical, historical, and sociological perspectives and apply course content to contemporary curriculum issues.
-Topics include aligning instruction with state and school district curriculum and modification of curriculum to meet individual learner needs.
+Topics include aligning instruction with state and school district curricula and modifying curricula to meet individual learner needs.
 Students also explore effective strategies for implementing curriculum changes.

 851.708 Systemic Change Process for School Improvement